pellhammer/RiemannSolverMHDBurgers/README.md

-# Background viscosity dependent Riemann solver for two inviscid Burgers equations
+# Background viscosity dependent Riemann solver for the MHD-Burgers model

 ## DESCRIPTION: